Does Rhode Island Allow Transfer on Death Deeds?

 No. Real property transfers are governed by the state where the property is located.
 A TOD deed signed under another state's law has no effect on real property in Rhode Island.

 Yes.
 Legislation authorizing transfer on death deeds has been proposed in Rhode Island, but is not currently enacted.
-Rhode Island S 2027 (2024) passed the Senate 34-0 but died in the House.
-S 0141 (2025, Sen. Euer) was introduced 01/31/2025, referred to Senate Judiciary, and died in committee 06/20/2025.
-In the 2026 session, two URPTODA companion bills remain pending: H 7284 (introduced 01/23/2026, held for further study by House Judiciary on 03/26/2026) and S 2050 (introduced 01/09/2026, held for further study by Senate Judiciary on 04/28/2026).
-No TOD deed statute enacted.
+Rhode Island S 2027 (2024) was passed by the Senate on 03/21/2024 and referred to House Judiciary on 03/22/2024, where it died with no further action.
+S 0141 (2025, Sen. Euer) was introduced 01/31/2025 and referred to Senate Judiciary, with no further recorded action.
+In the 2026 session, two URPTODA companion bills were introduced: H 7284 (introduced 01/23/2026; House Judiciary recommended it be held for further study on 03/26/2026) and S 2050 (introduced 01/09/2026; Senate Judiciary recommended passage 06/02/2026 and the Senate passed it as amended on 06/09/2026, its last recorded action).
+No TOD deed statute has been enacted.